ParkerMedlin/ProdLine-IssueSheets/Update_Notes.md

 # Update Notes

+### 1-13-2022
+ - FINALLY GOT THE THING TO PRINT MY ISSUE SHEETS TO THE FRONT OFFICE PRINTER WITH STAPLES.
+Added the macro for this.

 ### 1-3-2022
  - Big ole update drastically decreasing the amount of code needed to generate the issue sheets
  - Eventual goal is to completely automate the staple printing but for now printing will be manual.